diversen/coscms/README.md

 ### About

-CosCMS is a simple framework for building web application.
+CosCMS is a simple modular framework for building web application.
-It is intended for users, who wants some common modules, and a platform with a small code base which is easy to extend.

-You can use what ever code and classes you desire when building modules - even though it has a few requirements.

-It's also a content management system (CMS)
-The CMS is the default build profile included.
+Modules are distrubuted as profile, and a few is included in the main package.
+E.g. a simple CMS system and a blogging system.

 Easy to use, administer, and extend with modules
 (web- and shell modules, and templates).